zopefoundation/Zope/zdgbook/source/Products.rst

 Product Information Files
 -------------------------

-Along with your Python and DTML files you should include some information about your product in its root directory.
+Along with your Python and ZPT files you should include some information about your product in its root directory.

-'README.txt' -- Provides basic information about your product.
-Zope will parse this file as "structured text":http://www.zope.org/Members/millejoh/structuredText and make it available on the *README* view of your product in the control panel.
+- `README.txt` -- Provides basic information about your product.
+   Zope will parse this file as StructuredText and make it available on the *README* view of your product in the control panel.

-'VERSION.txt' -- Contains the name and version of your product on a single line.
+- `VERSION.txt` -- Contains the name and version of your product on a single line.
 For example, 'Multiple Choice Poll 1.1.0'.
 Zope will display this information as the 'version' property of your product in the control panel.

-'LICENSE.txt' -- Contains your product license, or a link to it.
+- `LICENSE.txt` -- Contains your product license, or a link to it.

 You may also wish to provide additional information.
 Here are some suggested optional files to include with your product.

-'INSTALL.txt' -- Provides special instructions for installing the product and components on which it depends.
+- `INSTALL.txt` -- Provides special instructions for installing the
+  product and components on which it depends.
 This file is only optional if your product does not require more than an ungzip/untar into a Zope installation to work.

-'TODO.txt' -- This file should make clear where this product release needs work, and what the product author intends to do about it.
+- `TODO.txt` -- This file should make clear where this product release needs work, and what the product author intends to do about it.

-'CHANGES.txt' and 'HISTORY.txt' -- 'CHANGES.txt' should
+- `CHANGES.txt` and `HISTORY.txt` -- 'CHANGES.txt' should enumerate
-enumerate changes made in particular product versions from the last release of the product.
+  changes made in particular product versions from the last release of the product.
 Optionally, a 'HISTORY.txt' file can be used for older changes, while 'CHANGES.txt' lists only recent changes.

-'DEPENDENCIES.txt' -- Lists dependencies including required os platform, required Python version, required Zope version, required Python packages, and required Zope products.
+- `DEPENDENCIES.txt` -- Lists dependencies including required os
+  platform, required Python version, required Zope version, required Python packages, and required Zope products.

 Product Directory Layout
 ------------------------

 By convention your product will contain a number of sub-directories.
 Some of these directories have already been discussed in this chapter.
 Here is a summary of them.

-  'dtml' -- Contains your DTML files.

-  'www' -- Contains your icon files.
+  'www' -- Contains your icon & ZPT files.

   'help' -- Contains your help files.